chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

 1. Go to Bastion:

-    {{< notes >}} Use the same bucket for restore which was used in the standalone automate while creating the backup.
-Configure the same basepath in Automate HA you gave in Standalone Automate. {{< /notes >}}
+    {{< note >}} Use the same bucket for restore which was used in the standalone automate while creating the backup.
+Configure the same basepath in Automate HA you gave in Standalone Automate. {{< /note >}}

     - Create a `.toml` (say os_config.toml) file in the Bastion host.
 Once done, copy the following contents to the `.toml` file and patch the file in all the OpenSearch nodes.